morris-eva/python-dice-calculator/README.md

 Code for calculating probabilities with arbitrary dice, inspired by AnyDice.com

-Toy project for learning git and OOP
+Toy project for learning git, OOP, and unit testing